docker/docs/billing/faqs.md

 Docker Hub sends the following billing-related emails:

 - Confirmation of a new subscription.
-- Every time an invoice is paid.
+- Confirmation of paid invoices.
-- If the credit or debit card payment fails.
+- Notifications of credit or debit card payment failures.
-- If the credit or debit card on file is expiring soon or has expired.
+- Notifications of credit or debit card expiration.
 - Confirmation of a cancelled subscription
 - Reminders of subscription renewals for annual subscribers.
 This is sent 14 days before the renewal date.